CrazyHilly/military-gear-catalog/README.md

 Final goals:

-* Create a working website catalog for my parent's store
+* Create a working website catalog for my parents' store
 * Make this a portfolio project

 #### 🤝 Contributions